MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-table-batching-policy.md

 ---
-title: Change the ingestion batching policy for a table in Azure Data Explorer using the table batching policy wizard.
+title: Change the ingestion batching policy for a table in Azure Data Explorer using the table batching policy wizard
 description: In this article, you learn how to change a table's ingestion batching policy using the batching policy wizard. ms.reviewer: tzgitlin ms.topic: how-to